 Staff employed by the Group are based primarily in Kazakhstan.
 The Group draws most of its field workers from the Mangistau region where alternative employment opportunities are limited.
 The Group has provided significant financial support to this region for over a decade by way of social payments sometimes delivered in the form of medical or educational facilities for the local population.
 At our head office in Almaty we employ further staff, some of whom hold highly skilled positions.

 As well as providing employees with appropriate remuneration and other benefits together with a safe and enjoyable working environment, the Board recognises the importance of communication with employees to motivate them and involve them fully in the business.
 For the most part, this communication takes place at a local level, but staff are kept informed of major developments through email updates and staff meetings.

 It is the Group’s policy and practice to comply with health, safety and environmental regulations and the requirements of the countries in which it operates, to protect its employees, assets and environment.

-To comply with Kazakh regulations, part of our obligations, including environmental obligations, under various work programmes on our Kazakh assets are paid in the form of contributions to local social programmes as set out in the Annual Report and Financial Statements.
+To comply with Kazakh regulations, part of our obligations, including environmental obligations, under various work programmes on our Kazakh assets are paid in the form of contributions to local social programmes as set out in the Financial Statements.
 We are pleased to have assisted in the development of these projects and look forward to contributing to others in the coming years.

 Kazakh Government Agencies and Regulators